The Quantum Formalism Revisited: On the Realistic Interpretability of Quantum Mechanics

 \end{itemize}

 \emph{Interpretation:}

-While the description by a (pure) \QM\ state $W(=W^2)$ may not provide a ``complete picture'' of the physical reality on its own, the pair $(W, \omega)$, the so-called \emph{microstate}, does it in the sense of the \emph{assignment}:
+While the description by a (pure) \QM\ state $W(=W^2)$ may not provide a ``complete picture'' of the physical reality on its own, the pair $(W, \omega)$, the so-called \emph{microstate}, does so in the sense of the \emph{assignment}:

 \paragraph{Model with hidden variables in the case of a two-dimensional {\scshape Hilbert} space:}